Skip to content

 The Riddle: Systemic Evaluation

 The Riddle is the Evaluation Extension of the LychD system.
-It is the implementation of ADR 34 (Evaluation)—the adversarial ritual that measures the cognitive integrity, functional precision, and economic efficiency of the system's Animators.
+It is the implementation of ADR 34 (Evaluation)—the adversarial ritual that measures the cognitive integrity, functional precision, and economic efficiency of model-backed Animators.

 While the Soulforge builds the mind, The Riddle tests it.
 It moves beyond static benchmarks by subjecting models to the "Trials of the Crypt"—live, execution-based challenges curated to identify the best spirit for every specific capability.